Guidelines and Copy Samples

 - The length of time the statement has been used.

 In establishing its on-air credit guidelines, WUOT is sensitive to the expectations of the public radio audience and remains faithful to public radio’s mandate to provide educational, cultural and informational programs independent of commercial obligations or influence.
 Funds may be accepted from any source.
 However, WUOT reserves the right to turn down funding if there is any conflict of interest or possible perception of influence on program content.
-Underwriters are identified by mention of their legal or recognized name.
+Corporate supporters are identified by mention of their legal or recognized name.
 Additional information may be used to further clarify identification but should not promote donors’ companies, products or services.
 Acknowledgments should not interrupt the continuity of the programs or detract from the content or sound quality of the programs with which they are associated.